Mr-TalhaIlyas/Augmenting_Detection_Dataset/README.md

 ### Note:
 _____
-Repo takes about 1~2 seconds to read and write one augumented image and file
+Repo takes about 1 second(s) to read and write one augumented image and file, for fast processing comment the plotting lines in the code.

 ## Follwing are some examples of input images with their b_boxes drawn on them and their corresponding augumented outputs.